estefan3112/koko-aio-slang/README.md

 <br>
 Requirements: RetroArch 1.5.0 or a recent RetroArch Nightly Build that supports Vulkan.
 Tested with FinalBurn Neo (mainly) and MAME 2003/2003plus.
 MAME current does not work out of the box, as the rotation of this core is different.<br>

-# Release 0.1 contains first 21 game-specific presets - download here!
+# Release 0.2 contains 40 game-specific presets - download here!
+Backdrop games and 4k artwork included in this release.
 Please see the list of game presets in the Release Notes.

 # Screenshots
 Screenshots are taken under MacOS with HDR enabled.